 The ten-day festival promises a challenging new approach to the familiar and lesser explored histories of the region.

-The festival promises a journey from anarchic 19th century street gangs with brass-tipped clogs and soaped-down fringes to Turing’s work on the Enigma Code.
 Saturday 3 March is Celebration Day and provides a focus for the second Manchester Histories Festival.
 Spend the day immersed in the history of Greater Manchester at Manchester Town Hall, Friends’ Meeting House and at venues across the city.

 Other highlights of the festival, which is a partnership between University of Manchester, Manchester MetropolitanUniversity and Renaissance North West, include the chance to climb 280ft to the top of Manchester Town Hall’s 134-year-old clock tower, a family cycle ride alongside penny farthing and other vintage cycles and a debate about the overseas ownership of the city’s two football clubs featuring Gary James, author of ‘Manchester A Football History’, Andy Walsh from FC United and Dave Wallace, former MCFC fan-on-the-board.